gravitano/vue-date-range-picker/README.md

 ## Installation

-To install the new package, use one of those commands:
+To install the package, use one of those commands:

 ```
 npm i @gravitano/vue-date-range-picker